redshifter/redshifter.github.io/t2siege/index.md

 - Introduced the "Heavy on Generator" position to Siege.
 - Introduced forward bases that you can repair to spawn there.
 - I worry that it'll be too hard to get the last generator if it's thrown into play.
-- This map was not in rotation only because it required DFP.
-Included for posterity.

 ### Trojan Horse
 - A Trident-style map where you take down forcefields so you can drive an MPB into the enemy base and make everything explode.